path-cc/path-cc.github.io/nairr.md

 ## The Role of the PATh

 As of February 20th, 2025 [PATh](https://path-cc.io/) is now a listed service provider for the [(NAIRR) pilot project](https://nairrpilot.org/).
-Meaning, that PATh now a partner that furthers NAIR's purposes of spurring innovation, developing workforce talent, improving capacity, and advancing safe, secure, and trustworthy AI in research and society.
+Meaning, that PATh now a partner that furthers NAIRR's purposes of spurring innovation, developing workforce talent, improving capacity, and advancing safe, secure, and trustworthy AI in research and society.
 PATh addresses researcher needs by providing computational resources needed to access, run, and test AI-related infrastructure.

 ## PATh Resources and Services